sopra-fs24-group-42/client/readme_inProgress.md

 * Depending on your existing setup, you might need to install more.

 To be able to run the Appliacation you require an API Key for the Google Text-to-Speech AI.<br />
-Check https://cloud.google.com/text-to-speech/docs/before-you-begin in case you require assistance activating the Cloud Text-to-Speech AI.<br />
+Check [the Documentation](https://cloud.google.com/text-to-speech/docs/before-you-begin) in case you require assistance activating the Cloud Text-to-Speech AI.<br />

 Once you activate the Cloud Text-to-Speech AI on your account follow the next steps to create a API Key.<br />
 1. Navigate to "APIs & Services" in the Navigation Menu
 2. Select Credentials